 ULEZ is expanding

-The ULEZ zone is due to expand from 25th October 2021 to include the North (A406) and South Circular (A205) roads – so keep your eyes peeled for updates.
+The ULEZ zone has been expanded from 25th October 2021 to include the North (A406) and South Circular (A205) roads.
+You can see the new ULEZ zone map here.

 If your vehicle doesn’t meet the ULEZ emissions standards, you will have to pay the charge regardless of how long or short your trip is.
 So don’t forget to pay – even if it’s a quick trip to the supermarket!